 Joe Alterio is an art director, illustrator, animator, comic creator, and artist, interested in narrative structure, collective creativity, and the physical manifestations of story-telling.
 Joe has been at the forefront of using new technology to push forward the graphic narrative medium and how we interact with online art.
-Originally from the Boston area, Joe Alterio is based in Seattle now, after living for lengthy periods in San Francisco, New York, and Los Angeles, with his wife Molly, amazing son, and their cats, Jezebel and Chickenbone, cat of 1,001 mischiefs.
+Originally from the Boston area, Joe Alterio is based in Seattle now, after living for lengthy periods in San Francisco, New York, and Los Angeles, with his wife and son, to whom his most important clients consistently lose out to.

 Joe is the founder of RobotsAndMonsters.org, the well-known not-for-profit that trades custom art for donations to a good cause.

-Joe is also a regular contributor to HiLoBrow.com, one of Time Magazine’s best blogs of 2010.
+Joe is also a regular contributor to HiLoBrow.com, one of Time‘s best blogs of 2010.

-Published comic venues include: The Atlantic Magazine, Verso Books, Moga Mobo, Tablet Magazine, Traffic Magazine, BLDG BLOG Book by Geoff Manaugh, Rites of Way by Mark Kingwell, and many others.
+Published comic venues include: The Atlantic Magazine, Verso Books, Moga Mobo, Tablet Magazine, BLDG BLOG Book by Geoff Manaugh, Rites of Way by Mark Kingwell, and many others.

 Joe has spoken at South by Southwest, the San Diego Comic-con, Seoul International Cartoon and Animation Festival, and other venues on interactive art.

 Freelance, 2000 – Present

 Thirteen years of freelance illustration, interactive design, and art direction for companies including Visa, Google, Adobe, Microsoft, HBO, Amazon, and a great deal of smaller firms and venues.

 Art Director, designer and illustrator for Facebook game Crazy Boat, launched in March 2011.